lakhanp1/Pectobacterium_pangenome/scripts/notebooks/insilico_assays.md

 - location fna: NAK238_contig_8_consensus:166700-167047(-)
 - homology group: 22434077
 - COG description: MTH538 TIR-like domain (DUF1863)
+- This is a loss of gene event.
+No prophage nearby.

 ## PCR primer sequence BLAST against the genomes